 I used the compressor to correct the pressure prior to taking my car for MOT and thought I turned the compressor off.

-However reading the 'Eco-Eye' meter's late that evening they indicated to me that we were using more power than was normal, having searched the house for the offending appliance I found nothing, however when I went to the garage the compressor had just re-started, that's what was increasing our demand and the 'Eco-Eye had made me aware of it, I had neglected to turn of at the power switch.
+However reading the 'Eco-Eye' meter's late that evening they indicated to me that we were using more power than was normal, having searched the house for the offending appliance I found nothing, however when I went to the garage the compressor I had used and left switched on had just re-started, being controlled by a pressure switch, that's what was increasing our demand above the norm and the 'Eco-Eye had made me aware of it.
+I had neglected to turn of at the power switch.

-Had I not been alerted to the increased demand by the 'eco-Eye' it could easily have been left intermittingly running for the next 24 hours or so.
+Had I not been alerted to the increased demand by the 'Eco-Eye' it could easily have been left intermittingly running on and off for the next 24 hours or so.

 One things for sure at today's prices for electricity you don't need to have many incidents like that for this useful meter to pay for itself.